 It is becoming more and more popular for people to be renting out their spare rooms to lodgers.
-Many people who rent out rooms however are not aware of the Council Tax implications which can arise from taking in a lodger and renting out spare rooms.
+Many people who rent out these rooms however are not aware of the Council Tax implications which can arise from taking in a lodger and renting out spare rooms.

-When renting out a room the initial consideration in determining if there’s any effect on the Council Tax charge is whether the lodger has their ‘sole or main residence’ in the property or if they have their ‘sole or main residence’ in a different property.
+When renting out a room the initial consideration in determining if there’s any effect on the Council Tax charge is as to whether the lodger has their ‘sole or main residence’ in the property or if they have their ‘sole or main residence’ in a different property.

 ‘Sole or main residence’ is a key Council Tax concept.
-A simple guide to ‘sole or main residence’ would be to consider the place where an outside observer would say the lodger was resident if they looked at their situation.
+A simple guide to ‘sole or main residence’ would be to consider the place where an outside observer would say the lodger was resident if they looked at their overall situation.

 If the lodger does not have their ‘sole or main residence’ in the property then they will most likely not be taken in to account as being resident in the spare room for Council Tax purposes – in this case the lodger should have a property elsewhere which is their ‘sole or main residence’ (e.g. someone who lodges at a property during the week whilst working away).
 This situation is quite common and discounts are often removed (wrongly) because of it – see our case study.